A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Very broadly speaking there’s an extremely important dividing line at about the level of your eye’s lens.

-• Problems with the parts of your eye that are in the lens or in front of it tend to affect your entire visual field reasonably evenly.
+Problems with the front part of your eye tend to affect your entire visual field reasonably evenly.

-Note: In some cases this kind of problem is fixable by using a contact lens to bridge the distorted surface so that a clear image can be formed.
+In some cases this kind of problem is fixable by using a contact lens to bridge the distorted surface so that a clear image can be formed, so technically they wouldn’t properly count as ‘low vision’.
 Those types of lens can be exceedingly complicated to fit, so you really need to find someone with real skill in that area.

 If you’re going to see something well, you need to be able to look at it steadily.
 Any condition that interferes with the accurate pointing of the eye at the thing you’re looking at will make it hard to see detail properly, but it probably won’t have much effect on how you see low-contrast or low light.
 Examples can include nystagmus (‘wobbly eyes’) and parkinsons disease (which can interfere with eye movements).